If You’ve Never Had a Mental Health Problem, Then Chances Are You’re the Weird One

 In Kessler’s opinion, “the more interesting thing is to compare people with persistent mental illness to those with temporary disorders.”

-Ultimately, the take away is that mental disorders are common.
-Never feel embarrassed for having to visit a psychiatrist or another doctor regarding mental health.
+Ultimately, the takeaway is that mental disorders are common.
+Never feel embarrassed for having to visit a therapist, psychiatrist, or another doctor regarding mental health.
 You’re not alone.
-And if you’re too embarrassed to talk to a doctor about your own mental health, don’t be!
+And if you’re too embarrassed to talk to a doctor about your own mind health, don’t be!
 You’re just like everybody else.
 Therefore, make sure you visit a doctor if you suspect you may have an undiagnosed mental illness, and to prepare for any and all medical expenses, make sure you have health insurance!
 Contact an Empower agent today who can help you find the right health plan for you.

 Get affordable health insurance quotes by clicking here.